expandorg/expand-vault/README.md

-# Gems Vault
+# Expand Vault

-Contains the GemsVault contract and convenience wrappers for executing views and transactions.
+Contains the ExpandVault contract and convenience wrappers for executing views and transactions.

 ## Environments